 Windows hidden behind dinette seats appear inefficient for daylight and airflow

-Electrical connections under driver’s side dinette should be better protected
+Electrical connections under the driver’s side dinette should be better protected

 10-pound propane tanks require filling stations and are not exchangeable

-Only one set of outlets in kitchen area.
-None on passenger’s side or in the cabover
+Only one set of outlets in the kitchen area.
+None on the passenger’s side or in the cabover

 2018 Four Wheel Campers Hawk – Front Dinette Seating floor plan